 |17.
 Rainbow Trout||105 %|

 |20.
 Lamb||53 %|

 A sufficient intake of vitamin B12 is crucial for the human body.

-As shown in this article, many foods supply substantial amounts of the vitamin.
+This article shows that many foods supply substantial amounts of the vitamin.

-By consuming a mixture these foods, we should be able to acquire an adequate amount of this vital nutrient.
+By consuming a mixture of these foods, we should be able to acquire an adequate amount of this vital nutrient.